-The cut off mark is basically the minimum score you need in the Unified Tertiary Matriculation Examination (UTME or JAMB) and sometimes the Post UTME or screening, if there’s one, to even be considered for admission into a particular school.
+The cut off mark is basically the minimum score you need in the Unified Tertiary Matriculation Examination and sometimes the post UTME or screening, if there’s one, even to be considered for admission into a particular school.

-Right now, the UTME cut off mark for NOUN is 180.
+Currently, the UTME cut off mark for NOUN is 170.
 If you picked the National Open University of Nigeria as your first choice in the latest UTME, you can go ahead and apply to the department you’re interested in.

-If you’re thinking about applying, it’s a good idea to check out more details on NOUN’s Post UTME process and visit their portal for updates.
+If you’re thinking about applying, it’s a good idea to check out more details on NOUN’s post UTME process for updates.

 Why You Should Exceed the Cut Off Mark